DeNepo/welcome-to-js/2-just-enough-javascript/README.md

 # Just Enough JavaScript

+> This README is also a study guide for _Just Enough JavaScript_, we suggest
+> leaving it open as a reference as you work your way through the chapter.

 JavaScript is a huge and powerful programming language, this makes it exciting but also challenging to learn.